step-stp/canonicaljson-csharp/README.md

 2- Compile the code and run the command prompt for test project executable as follows:

-UnitTestCanonical.exe "full path for folder"
+Stratumn.CanonicalJsonTest.exe "full path for folder"

 All subfolders with an input.json (and expected.json) will be picked up and processed as follows: \
   1- The file input.json will be parsed